Forbes

 Good decisions depend on timely access to unified data.
 In disconnected environments, information is often delayed, duplicated, or inconsistent across systems, which undermines confidence in the numbers.

 Integration improves analytics and decision-making by enabling more timely data exchange, reducing fragmentation, and keeping shared business context consistent across applications.
-Real-time data integration lets organizations base decisions on a clearer, more current picture of what's actually happening operationally.
+Real-time data integration lets companies base decisions on a clearer, more current picture of what's actually happening operationally.

 Enterprise Integration and Agentic AI